D4rk-5ky/Syncerate/commented_code_map.md

 - verifies `[Syncerate Config]` exists;
 - reads startup settings;
 - applies fallbacks to optional metadata, `Use_MQTT`, `MQTT_JSON_Status`, `UseSSHAgent`, `SSHAgentKeyLifetimeSeconds`, `RetryBrokenPipe`, `BrokenPipeRetryCount`, and `BrokenPipeRetryWaitSeconds`;
+- keeps legacy `Use_MQTT` and `Use_HomeAssistant` semantics unchanged while allowing JSON status independently;
+- requires `mqtt_json_topic` only when JSON status is enabled and rejects a JSON topic that matches an enabled retained legacy MQTT or Home Assistant availability topic;
 - converts `LogDestination = No` into `None`;
 - normalizes an enabled log directory to end with `/`;
 - parses `SSHAgentKeyLifetimeSeconds` as a positive integer and rejects zero/negative values;